 Seasonal changes occur quarterly and their influence lasts until the next season’s ingress.
 Even so, there are no solid demarcations with influences waning over time, similar to the way a radiant full moon eventually attenuates into darkness.

 The Astrology of Summer Solstice 2021

 On June 20, 2020, the Sun enters 0° Cancer at 11:32 PM Eastern Daylight Time.
 I am using the location of Washington, D.C., as it is the capital of the United States and as such, represents this country’s collective experience.

-Although Solstice planetary house placements will vary with location, universally the astrology for this moment has extremely noteworthy conditions.
+Although Solstice planetary house placements in a chart will vary with location, universally the astrology for this moment has extremely noteworthy conditions.
 Not one, not two, but three planets—Mercury, Jupiter, and Neptune—are stationary.
 What this means is that each one of these planets has slowed down considerably to change direction.
 Jupiter stations to go retrograde on the 20th, Mercury stations to go direct on the 22nd, and Neptune stations to go retrograde on June 25.

 Stationary influences are felt four-five days out on either side of the station.
 Therefore, we are looking at a Solstice that begins under the influence of the Mercury, Jupiter, and Neptune stations.
 This dynamic will continue at least into the Fall Equinox, as all energy formations are interconnected and overlay each other as they wax and wane.

 A stationary planet has a somewhat different meaning than a retrograde planet.
 During a retrograde, we have the opportunity to review and reconsider thoughts and actions that we engaged in before the retrograde so that when the planet stations to go direct, we can take needed actions to amend and course-correct.